-After this, you will rest for about 5 minutes to enjoy and integrate the experience.
+After this, you will rest to enjoy and integrate the experience.
 Then we will have the remaining time to debrief the session.
-I may also suggest exercises and practices you can take into your daily life to support growth and transformation, including the softening of habitual defense patterns that are no longer serving you.
+I may also suggest exercises and practices you can take into your daily life to support the softening of habitual defense patterns that are no longer serving you.

 On completion of an energy cycle, people commonly report feeling light, clean, open, rejuvenated, peaceful, joyful, or blissful.
 Usually a session ends at a complete energy cycle; however, in some circumstances a cycle may complete some hours or days after the session or it may require more than one session to resolve completely.
 In those cases, a session may end with the breather feeling somewhat raw, emotional, or with symptoms of detoxification.
 This is a good indication of deeper issues being resolved, a process which will complete once all the necessary conditions are met.
 Then the enjoyable feelings will arrive, along with deeper inner peace and strength.

 How is it different?